Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Supplementary Analysis

+We compare SSU against two other recent selective parameter update methods: LoTA~\citep{panda2024lotteryticketadaptationmitigating} and S2FT~\citep{NEURIPS2024_6e3b9fb0}.
+For LoTA, we evaluate both its default 90\% sparsity and a 50\% sparsity setting that matches the freezing ratio of SSU.
+For S2FT, we evaluate the default sparsity configuration that sparsely tunes only down-projection layers.\looseness=-1

+As detailed in Table \ref{tab:additional_baselines}, neither baseline achieves the balanced performance of SSU-Wanda.
+LoTA at 90\% sparsity exhibits inferior source preservation compared to SSU (7.6\% vs. 4.0\% average drop) and lower target gains (23.9\% vs. 30.7\%).
+While reducing LoTA sparsity to 50\% improves target gains to 31.7\%, it triggers severe catastrophic forgetting, with monolingual source performance dropping by 19.9\%.
+S2FT effectively preserves source capabilities (3.3\% drop) but yields negligible target gains (2.3\%).
+These results underscore that only SSU-Wanda simultaneously achieves strong source preservation and high target language gains comparable to FFT.

+\paragraph{Sensitivity Analysis.} To ensure these findings are not artifacts of specific sparsity choices, we extend our evaluation with a fine-grained ablation study across varying sparsity levels (Table \ref{tab:lota_s2ft_ablation}).

-\paragraph{LoTA.} We examine LoTA across sparsity ratios in 12.5\% increments, consistent with our analysis of SSU, HFT, and GMT.
-High sparsity ratios (e.g., 90\% and 87.5\%) preserve source performance reasonably well while improving target performance.
-Despite these gains, these configurations consistently underperform SSU-Wanda.
-At 90\% sparsity, LoTA shows lower target gains (e.g., 23.9\% relative average gain vs. 30.7\% for SSU-Wanda) and weaker source preservation (e.g., 7.6\% average drop in monolingual source tasks vs. 4.0\%).
-Conversely, lower sparsity allows for more adaptation and leads to better target performance.
-For instance, LoTA at 50\% achieves a 31.7\% average target gain, surpassing the 30.7\% gain of SSU-Wanda.
-However, this improvement triggers substantial catastrophic forgetting: the average drop in monolingual source tasks reaches 19.9\%, substantially worse than the 7.6\% drop at 90\% sparsity.
-This degradation intensifies at 37.5\% sparsity, reaching a 25.4\% drop.
-These results indicate that while the default high-sparsity setting mitigates catastrophic forgetting in LoTA, the approach fails to match the balance of source preservation and target language acquisition achieved by SSU-Wanda.
+\textbf{LoTA}: We examine LoTA across sparsity ratios in 12.5\% increments.
+High sparsity configurations (e.g., 90\% and 87.5\%) preserve source performance reasonably well but consistently underperform SSU-Wanda on both source preservation and target acquisition.
+Conversely, lowering sparsity allows for more adaptation but disproportionately harms source capabilities.
+For instance, while LoTA at 50\% achieves a 31.7\% average target gain, surpassing the 30.7\% gain of SSU-Wanda.
+However, it suffers a drastic 19.9\% drop in monolingual source tasks.
+This degradation worsens at 37.5\% sparsity, reaching a 25.4\% drop.
+This confirms that LoTA fails to find an optimal balance between the stability-plasticity trade-off required for effective adaptation.